sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

 Probability Heatmap of Graz city looks like following where darker colors represents prediction of particular class with very high probability like 99%(i.e. Dark blue color, blue), light colors like yellow represent prediction with low probability 60%-70%(yellow, orange):

 ![prob_heatmap](https://user-images.githubusercontent.com/40523048/54076734-dc57e000-42ae-11e9-9292-57a7ca2202f8.JPG)

+* Experiment 2:
+1. In this experiment from 10 classes we have separated Industrial and Residential as 2 classes and rest of the classes as Else class.
+2. Train your classifier with this dataset using the techniques describe in the blog.
+Script for this is available in code section under the name exp2_a_1.1.ipynb.
+3. 3 to 5 steps are same as experiment 1.
+6. Following is the Color coding for experiment 2: